fluent/fluent-plugin-sql/README.md

 * **update_column**: see above description
 * **time_column** (optional): if this option is set, this plugin uses this column's value as the the event's time.
 Otherwise it uses current time.
 * **primary_key** (optional): if you want to get data from the table which doesn't have primary key like PostgreSQL's View, set this parameter.
+* **time_format** (optional): if you want to specify the format of the date used in the query, useful when using alternative adapters which have restrictions on format

 ## Input: Limitation